greendragon1789/Ansible-Playbook/README.md

 # Ansible-Playbook
 Script to run playbook

-Command to checking Playbook
+Command to checking Playbook:
   $ ansible-playbook ansible_playbook/ssh_by_key.yml --ask-become-pass --check

-Command to run Playbook
+Command to run Playbook:
   $ ansible-playbook ansible_playbook/ssh_by_key.yml --ask-become-pass

 Note: must be enter passwork have permission sudo, password of account in host file (same as sudo on linux).